SketchOGD: Memory-Efficient Continual Learning: Introduction

 To resolve the memory issues of OGD, this paper proposes a memory-efficient continual learning algorithm called \textit{sketched orthogonal gradient descent}---or SketchOGD.
 More specifically, we leverage \emph{sketching} algorithms \citep{Tropp} to compress the past model gradients required by OGD into a lower-dimensional representation known as a sketch.
 Crucially, we can update the sketch efficiently (without needing to decompress and recompress gradients already encountered) such that SketchOGD can run online.
 In short, SketchOGD avoids storing the full history of past gradients by maintaining a sketch of a fixed size that may be updated cheaply and online.
 To ensure that SketchOGD is a viable continual learning algorithm, we need to characterize how effective the sketching is in compressing past gradients.
 We tackle this question both theoretically and experimentally.
-More specifically, \mbox{\textbf{our contributions are as follows}}:

-\begin{enumerate}[leftmargin=0.62cm,itemsep=0pt,topsep=0pt] \item[\S~\ref{sec:algorithm}] We propose SketchOGD, which addresses the memory inefficiency of OGD by leveraging matrix sketching.
-In particular, we devise three variants, each employing a different sketching technique. \item[\S~\ref{sec:theory}] On the theoretical side, we provide formal guarantees on the approximation error of the three proposed variants of SketchOGD.
+More specifically, \mbox{our contributions are as follows}: \begin{enumerate}[leftmargin=0.62cm,itemsep=0pt,topsep=0pt] \item[\S~\ref{sec:algorithm}] We propose SketchOGD, a memory-efficient continual learning algorithm that leverages matrix sketching to address the memory problem of continual learning.
+In particular, we devise three variants, each employing a different sketching technique, suitable for different scenarios. \item[\S~\ref{sec:theory}] On the theoretical side, we provide formal guarantees on the approximation error of the three proposed variants of SketchOGD.
 These guarantees depend on the spectral structure of the matrix composed of past gradients and help to inform which sketching variant is best to use. \item[\S~\ref{sec:experiment}] We experimentally benchmark SketchOGD against existing memory-efficient OGD variants and demonstrate that SketchOGD tends to outperform other OGD variants. \end{enumerate}